ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

 ## Tasks

 All things I need to do should be tracked in a "reminders" task list in Google Tasks with an associated date/time.
 When that date/time occurs, I should get a notification on my phone.
 At this point I will immediately either:

 1. Do the task or
 2. Reset the task date/time for when I think I can do it or
 3. Delete the task if it is obselete or
-4. Remove the date/time and move the task to another task list like "Stuff to Try"
+4. Remove the date/time and move the task to another task list like "Stuff to Try" (this list has hundreds of items for me that most of which I will likely never do).

 I should never have any task notifications "sitting around" or any obselete tasks.

+One of the reasons why this works so well for me is that I often look down at my phone when I am bored or in between tasks.
+This is the perfect time to do or reassign tasks; otherwise I would likely just browse Reddit.

 This applies for recurring tasks as well: if I get a recurring task that I want to do later, I will mark it as complete, then make a new task with the new name